adpena/achilles/README.md

 Distributed/parallel computing in modern Python based on the `multiprocessing.Pool` API (`map`, `imap`, `imap_unordered`).

 ### What is it?
+Using a server/node/controller architecture, `achilles` provides developers with entry-level capabilities for concurrency across a network of machines (see PEP 372 on the addition of `multiprocessing` -> https://www.python.org/dev/peps/pep-0371/).

-`achilles` is built using a server/node/controller architecture.
-The `achilles_server`, `achilles_node` and `achilles_controller` are designed to run cross-platform/cross-architecture and may be hosted on a single machine (for development) or deployed across heterogeneous resources.
+The `achilles_server`, `achilles_node` and `achilles_controller` (dynamically generated `Twisted` reactors created by calling `map`, `imap` or `imap_unordered`) are designed to run cross-platform/cross-architectur.
+The server/node/controller may be hosted on a single machine (for development) or deployed across heterogeneous resources.

-`achilles` is comparable to excellent Python packages like `pathos/pyina`, `Parallel Python` and `SCOOP`.
-Similar in some ways, different in others:
+`achilles` is comparable to excellent Python packages like `pathos/pyina`, `Parallel Python` and `SCOOP`, but different in certain ways:
 - Designed for developers familiar with the `multiprocessing` module in the standard library with simplicity and ease of use in mind.
 - In addition to the blocking `map` API that requires developers to wait for all computation to be finished before accessing results (common in such packages), `imap`/`imap_unordered` allow developers to process results as they are returned to the `achilles_controller` by the `achilles_server`.
 - `achilles` allows for composable scalability and novel design patterns as:
     - Lists, lists of lists and generator functions are accepted as arguments.
         - TIP: Use generator functions together with `imap` or `imap_unordered` to perform distributed computation on arbitrarily large data.